Ailly-sur-Noye

 Ailly-sur-Noye ([aji syʁ nwa], literally Ailly on Noye; Ailly-dsu-l'Noée) is a commune in the Somme department in Hauts-de-France in northern France.

 Geography

-The commune lies about 20 km south of Amiens and about 13 km from the border with the Oise départment, situated at the junction of the departmental roads D7 and the D26, in the valley of the river Noye.
+The commune lies about 20 km south of Amiens and about 13 km from the border with the Oise department, situated at the junction of the departmental roads D7 and the D26, in the valley of the river Noye.
 Ailly-sur-Noye station has rail connections to Amiens and Creil.